nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 ---
-title: "Deploy with NGINX Plus Ingress Controller"
+title: "Deploy with NGINX Ingress Controller"
-description: "This topic describes how to install and use the NGINX Plus Ingress Controller with NGINX Service Mesh"
+description: "This topic describes how to install and use the NGINX Ingress Controller with NGINX Service Mesh"
 weight: 200
 draft: false
 toc: true